kxng0109/ai-commit-cli/README.md

 A: No. Auto-commit skips all prompts.
 Disable it first: `ai-commit config --auto-commit off`

 **Q: Does auto-push require auto-commit?**
-A: Yes.
-Auto-push only works when auto-commit is also enabled, since you need both for a fully automated workflow.
+A: No. Auto-push can work without auto-commit being enabled.
+But if you need a fully automated workflow, you can enable it, just note that you won't be able to modify the commit message.

 **Q: How much does it cost?**
 A: Depends on your provider: